 Explanation

-String is “hello” and is “java”. has a length of 5, and has a length of 4; the sum of their lengths is 9.
+String A is “hello” and B is “java”.
+A has a length of 5, and B has a length of 4; the sum of their lengths is 9.

-When sorted alphabetically/lexicographically, “hello” precedes “java”; therefore, is not greater than and the answer is No. When you capitalize the first letter of both and and then print them separated by a space, you get “Hello Java”.
+When sorted alphabetically/lexicographically, “hello” precedes “java”; therefore, A is not greater than B and the answer is No. When you capitalize the first letter of both A and B and then print them separated by a space, you get “Hello Java”.

 // My solution: